kubeden/kubeden/articles/bootstrapping-kubernetes-cluster.md

 # Simple And Fully Automated Kubernetes Bootstrapping with DigitalOcean & Cloudflare

-This is a straight to the point practical post about bootstrapping a Kubernetes cluster into a fully functional production environment using DigitalOcean and Cloudflare.
+This is a straight to the point practical article about bootstrapping a Kubernetes cluster into a fully functional production environment using DigitalOcean and Cloudflare.

 All of the files here are also available on my [Github repository](https://github.com/kubeden/kubeden) so you can use it as a mirror / template to compare to.